simmbiote/jbs-site-settings/README.md

 == Features to come ==

+* Shortcode for usage in editor content.
 * Ability to export settings.
+* Ability to import settings.
 * Ability to delete settings.
-* Shortcode for usage in editor content.